-Figure 2: Proposed structure colour
+Figure 1: Proposed structure colour

 - Bi-annual Tsunami Siren Testing: The sirens will be tested twice annually at the turn of day light savings.
 As per 2240061-RMALUC, the following conditions are offered to manage the effects of the bi-annual warning system testing: - The tsunami siren may be tested twice a year at the turn of daylight savings.
 Each test shall be undertaken for a maximum duration of two minutes during the daytime.
 Testing of the sirens shall not occur at night. - Earthworks: Approximately 3.5m3 of earthworks are proposed over an area of 6.5m2 is proposed for each siren to establish a foundation pad which is 2.5m x 2.5m.
-No vegetation removal is required. - Construction staging: The estimated construction timeframe is 10 days, including to form the platform, install the concrete block foundation, install the mast, mount the siren, and connect the power supply.
+No vegetation removal is required.

-Figure 3: Elevation Plan of Proposed Siren 104
+Figure 2: Elevation Plan of Proposed